 in health and wellbeing, protection of geoprivacy in health research;

-time-geographic analysis of accessibility -
+human mobility and time-geographic analysis of accessibility -

 spatial mobility and accessibility in space-time, access to jobs and urban